theharshkwatra/Mini-Project-Audio_to_Text/README.md

 # Mini-Project-Audio_to_Text

-Speechrecognition is the engine developed by Google.
-Pydub is used to preprocess the audio file we are using.
+SpeechRecognition is the engine developed by Google. pydub is used to preprocess the audio file we are using.

 Converting mp3 file to wav format because the installed packages are compatible with that format.